Assessing causality of adverse effects

 4. Predictability

 Are the characteristics of the adverse event consistent or inconsistent with the known pharmacology of the drug?
-Check whether similar events have been reported previously with the drug or a related drug in the SmPC, BNF, or in clinical trials.
+Check whether similar events have been reported previously with the drug or a related drug in the SmPC or BNF.
 Knowing more about the reported presentation of the reaction may help you manage it.
-For example, many adverse reactions are dose-related such as the dose-dependent prolongation of the QT interval caused by citalopram.
+For example, many adverse reactions are dose-related such as the prolongation of the QT interval caused by citalopram.
 Some dose-related side effects can be avoided by using a reduced dose.

 These criteria provide useful general guidance but they have some drawbacks.
 For example, with new medicines there may be only very limited data available.
 Due to the size and controlled nature of pre-marketing clinical trials, only the most common adverse events will be observed and subsequently listed in the SmPC at the time of approval.
 Rare events, if described, may only be encountered by chance: in this situation you will have less information for e.g. the 'predictability' element described above.